kruize/kruize-demos/README.md

 ## What is a Layer ?

 A Layer is a software component of an application stack.
-In the Autotune, we currently have 4 layers defined.
+In Autotune, we currently have 4 layers defined.
 ```
 layer 0 = Container (Fixed and is always present)
 layer 1 = Language Runtime (Eg. Hotspot JVM, Eclipse OpenJ9 JVM, nodejs...)